start menu not working after update

 • Simply click on the “Start” menu, select the power icon, and choose “Restart” from the options.

-• If the start Menu not open, Right click on start menu select shutdown or signout then click on the restart option.
+• If the Start Menu not open, right-click on the Start Menu, select shutdown or sign out, then click on the restart option.

 • Wait for your computer to restart, and check if the Start menu is functioning properly afterward.